stefanstax/stefanstax/README.md

 - 💬 Ask me about anything.
 I would love to help.

-- 🌱 I’m currently learning reactjs.
+- 🌱 I’m currently learning reactjs as well as improving in WordPress.

 - I currently use [**vscode**](https://code.visualstudio.com/) as my text editor.